 ADAM WOOLF studied modern trombone and sackbut at the Royal Academy of Music in London from 1993-1997.
 Soon after this he became in demand with many of the UK’s leading period instrument orchestras and chamber music ensembles.
-Already a founder member of the QuintEssential Sackbut and Cornett Ensemble, in 1997 Adam also became a regular member of His Majesty’s Sagbutts & Cornetts.
+Already a founder member of the QuintEssential Sackbut and Cornett Ensemble, in 1997 Adam also became a regular member of His Majesty’s Sagbutts & Cornetts, a position he held until 2019.
 In 1999 Adam was appointed principal trombone of Sir John Eliot Gardiner’s English Baroque Soloists and Orchestre Revolutionnaire et Romantique with which he has recorded every Bach cantata featuring sackbuts, the complete orchestral works of Brahms, several operas and other orchestral works from the 16th to 20th centuries on period instruments.

 In 2001, to explore the later, more soloistic repertoire for the sackbut, Adam co-founded the international ensemble the Caecilia-Concert, with which he has recorded and performed some of the most virtuosic music for sackbut including solo works with organ.

 Since 2005, Adam has been based in Continental Europe and now freelances regularly with leading ensembles and orchestras in France, Italy, The Netherlands, Germany, Spain and Belgium, including Ensemble Arpeggiata and Holland Baroque.